Ex-Minneapolis cop pleads guilty in George Floyd killing

 Associated Press

-MINNEAPOLIS (AP) — Another former Minneapolis police officer has pleaded guilty to aiding and abetting second-degree manslaughter in the killing of George Floyd.
+MINNEAPOLIS (AP) — A former Minneapolis police officer pleaded guilty Monday to aiding and abetting second-degree manslaughter in the killing of George Floyd just as jury selection was about to begin.
+Another former officer waived his right to a jury trial, setting up an uncommon process in which both sides agree to the evidence before the judge issues a verdict.

+The two sides will work out agreed-upon evidence against Thao and prepare written closing arguments.
+They will submit those to Judge Peter Cahill by Nov.
+17, with Cahill to decide whether he is guilty within 90 days.
+If convicted of the manslaughter count, Thao would likely get about four years in prison and the aiding and abetting murder charge would be dropped.

+Attorney General Keith Ellison, whose office prosecuted the case, said in a statement that he hopes Keung’s guilty plea can bring comfort to Floyd’s family and “bring our communities closer to a new era of accountability and justice.”
+He also said his office is looking forward to a swift resolution of Thao’s case, and he thanked the witnesses who were prepared to testify at trial.

-All three have already been convicted on federal counts of willfully violating the civil rights of Floyd, who was Black.
+All three were convicted in February on federal counts of willfully violating the civil rights of Floyd, who was Black.
 Lane was sentenced to 2 1/2 years in the federal case.
 Kueng was sentenced to three years and Thao was sentenced to 3 1/2, but for some Floyd family members and activists, the penalties were too small.

 Floyd, 46, died May 25, 2020, after Officer Derek Chauvin, who is white, pinned him to the ground with a knee on Floyd’s neck as he repeatedly said he couldn’t breathe.
 The killing, captured on widely viewed bystander video, sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.